QuestNetwork/qd-messages-ts/README.md

 [StationedInTheField](https://github.com/StationedInTheField)

 ## Support Us
-This project is a lot of work and unfortunately we need to eat food (ツ)
+This project is a lot of work and we need to eat food (ツ)

 | Ethereum| Bitcoin |
 |---|---|